OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/index.md

 Linux servers can be configured as [Deployment Targets](/docs/infrastructure/deployment-targets/index.md) in Octopus.

-The Octopus Server communicates with Linux targets via SSH, and therefore Linux servers are modelled as SSH Targets.
+The Octopus Server communicates with Linux targets via SSH, and therefore Linux servers are modeled as SSH Targets.

 There is no agent required to be pre-installed on Linux servers, unlike [Windows servers](/docs/infrastructure/deployment-targets/windows-targets/index.md) which require the Tentacle agent to be installed.